ryanrudes/AlphaZero-gym/README.md

      [0.
 0. 0. ...
 1. 1.
 9.]
      [0.
 0. 0. ...
 1. 1.
 9.]
      [0.
 0. 0. ...
 1. 1.
 9.]]]
 0 True {'last_move': chess.Move.from_uci('c4a4'), 'turn': False}

+# Close the environment and the display window
+env.close()
 ```